MemoriaNoctis/Computer-Science-1027/README.md

 - LinkedGrid.java

 ## Assignment 3
 A type of decoding assignment where the objective is to convert Roman numerals its Arabic value, as well as checking for invalid inputs as dictated by the rules of Roman numerals.
-Additionally, another class compares one Roman numeral to another to decide which is larger.
+Additionally, another class compares one Roman numeral to another to decide which is larger. **GRADE: 100%**
 <br>
 <br>
 Personally-coded files: